prividentity/PrivateIdentity-Oldd/CLOUD-BIOMETRIC-MFA.md

 #### SaaS (Dedicated for a single Customer)
 API Key access to an elastic, load balanced and fault tolerant Kubernetes cluster running Private Identity Web services dedicated entirely to a single customer.
 Managed and run on AWS by Private Identity.

+***

+### PaaS Deployments

+#### PaaS Web Tier (Setup)
+Docker image of the Web tier that runs in elastic, load balanced, fault tolerant Kubernetes clusters on-premise or any public or private cloud.
+Connects to Private Identity Web services managed and run on AWS by Private Identity.

+#### PaaS Entire Tier (Setup)
+Docker images of all software that runs in elastic, load balanced, fault tolerant Kubernetes clusters on-prem or any public or private cloud.
+Includes all backend services and has no requirement to connect to Private Identity.

+***